Weltool W4 PRO

 Flashlight in use

-The original W4 has been around since 2020, so a successor was kind of due.
+The original W4 has been around since 2020, so a successor was due.
 And I’m glad they stuck with the W4 design because it looks and feels awesome.

 Talking about the pocket clip.